dennisgsmith/devcontainer-debugger/README.md

 ### Everything is remote (the workaround)

 We may not have `sudo` access by default on our local machine, but we do in a container!
-Developing remotely via SSH is nothing new, and Microsoft has even developed an open source "devcontainer" spec which can be followed for remote development.
+Developing remotely via SSH is nothing new, and Microsoft has even developed an open [devcontainer spec](https://containers.dev/) which can be followed for remote development.
 Alright, I'll cut to the chase.
 You probably already know why you need this.

 ## Setup